 - A thermal shirt as your base layer.
 It should be a thin insulating top that wicks any sweat away from your body.

 - A pair of waterproof and windproof trousers made from a breathable material in order to avoid getting your legs sweaty and lose vital fluid.

 - A pair of boots with a firm grip and a fleece coating that will keep your feet warm.
-You can use a pair that has straps as long as you don’t fasten them too tight as this may cause a cut of blood supply to your feet.
+You can use a pair that has straps as long as you don’t fasten them too tight.
+That may cause a cut of blood supply to your feet.

 - A well-built jacket that needs to be both wind and waterproof to keep you warm and dry.
 There are jackets available with GPS trackers and sensors that will help rescue teams locate you, in case of need.

-- A pair of sturdy gloves or a pair of mittens if you don’t have to do any labor that requires dexterity and the use of your fingers.
+- A pair of sturdy gloves or a pair of mittens are ideal.
+They won’t work if you have to do any labor that requires dexterity and the use of your fingers.